hujanais/crypto-pump-detector/README.md

 # crypto-pump-detector [This is just experimental to inspire you and not a finished product by any stretch of the imagination!]
+# This is not financial advice or recommendation.
+This is just for my education in crypto trading

 Steps to use.
 1. Rename the app.config.example to app.config and put in your api key info.